Olympus 30 mm f/3.5 macro

 Further experimentation could be made with larger reflectors, asymmetric reflectors designed to work best with directional illumination, as well as reflectors with a slightly concave surface facing the subject.
 Very convex subjects, or subjects with deep cavities that tend to remain too dark even with paraxial illumination, are likely to remain a problem.

-Canon just introduced a 35 mm f/2.8 1x macro lens for its APS-C DSLRs.
-It has a narrower lens front than the Olympus 30 mm, a very narrow filter mount (the specifications I found online say 49 mm, which is obviously wrong if you just look at the lens pictures), and a built-in LED ring illuminator with left and right halves that can be individually turned on or off (no dimming).
+Canon makes a 35 mm f/2.8 1x macro lens for its APS-C DSLRs.
+It has narrower, slightly conical barrel front than the Olympus 30 mm, a 27 mm filter mount, and a built-in LED ring illuminator with left and right halves that can be individually turned on or off (no dimming).
+A supplied metal lens shade, only a few mm long, mounts on the 27 mm filter thread, provides a 49 mm filter mount at the front, and completely covers the LED ring light.
+A proprietary butterfly lens cap fits both the 27 and 49 mm threads.
 The stated working distance at 1x is 30 mm.
-Although the Canon lens still makes it difficult to illuminate the subject properly, it is slightly better than the Olympus 30 mm in multiple respects.
+Although the Canon lens still makes it difficult to illuminate the subject properly, it is slightly better than the Olympus 30 mm in a few respects.

 Focusing in practice

 As an alternative to manual focus, it is possible to use the LCD touch screen to select the autofocus area with a fingertip.
-This method is particularly effective when used with the cameras with best AF performance (mainly E-M1 Mark II).
+This method is particularly effective when used with the cameras with best AF performance (the E-M1 Mark II in my case).
 Single AF should also be selected, since this lessens the risk of focus hunting.
-The illumination level, if possible, should also be high enough to reduce the risk of focus hunting.
+Even when using flash, the illumination level should be high enough to reduce the risk of focus hunting.

 The 30 mm as a first macro lens